What are Events?

 Problem.
 The BPMN specification allows the use of multiple start or end events at the same process level.
 But beware!
 If several events share common naming and symbols, they actually represent a single event.
 Such a modeling approach might still be useful, since several equal events might reduce the number of process paths and path intersections, thus making it more easy to understand.
 However, it could lead to misinterpretations, as presented in the next figure.

 The process in Figure 9 regularly includes two start and two end events.
 However, a detailed analysis of the process semantics shows that the naming of the process’s events is wrong.
-Since there are actually two different starts of a process and two different end states of the process, the respective events should be named uniquely (as presented in Figure 10), otherwise someone could misinterpret the process model as having only one start event and one end event, which is wrong.
+Since there are actually two different starts of a process and two different end states of the process, the respective events should be named uniquely (as presented in Figure 10), or someone could misinterpret the process model as having only one start event and one end event, which is wrong.
 A similar situation appears if a modeler does not name multiple start and end events.

 Solution.
 If a process actually starts by different triggers or ends at different states, the names of the corresponding process events should be unique.